DannyArends/DaNode/README.md

     cd DaNode
     ./sh/compile

-To start the webserver at any port above
+To start the webserver at a specific port type:

     ./danode/server -p 8080

+Confirm that the webserver is running by going to http://127.0.0.1:8080/ or http://127.0.0.1/ To compile the server with https support (binds to port 443), use the following command:

+    ./sh/compile ssl

-To start the web server at port 80, authbind is used.
-If authbind is installed and allows you to connect to port 80, simply start the webserver by running:
+To start the web server at port 80, I use nohup and authbind.
+First, install nohup and authbind and configure authbind to allow connections to port 80 (and 443, when using the ssl version), then start the webserver by running:

     ./sh/run

-Confirm that the webserver is running by going to http://127.0.0.1:8080/ or http://127.0.0.1/
+Confirm that the webserver is running by going to http://127.0.0.1/ and https://127.0.0.1/

 ##### EXAMPLE WEBSITES